-Annual revenues for France in 2013 totaled €417.6 million, up 22.5% over the previous year.
-Like-for-like growth came in at 8.8%, the effect of consolidation changes being mainly due to the acquisition of CEPL, consolidated as from July 1, 2013.
-This buoyant like-for-like growth was due to sustained business volumes, particularly in the second half, the full-year impact of projects launched in 2012 and new contracts starting mainly in September 2013.
+2014 revenues for France totaled €497.6 million, up 19.2% over the previous year.
+Like-for-like growth came in at 9.3%, the effect of consolidation changes being mainly due to the acquisition of CEPL, consolidated as from July 1, 2013.
+The buoyant growth in like-for-like revenues arose from major new business in retail and e-commerce order picking as a result of revenue synergies due to the 2013 CEPL acquisition.